Ildefons Lima

-Ildefons Lima Solà (born 10 December 1979) is a professional footballer who plays as a centre-back for FC Andorra B and the Andorra national team.
+Ildefons Lima Solà (born 10 December 1979) is an Andorran former professional footballer who played as a centre-back.

-He has played club football in Spain, Greece, Mexico, Italy, Switzerland and Andorra.
-At international level, Lima holds the records for most appearances and most goals for Andorra as of 2022.
+He played club football in Spain, Greece, Mexico, Italy, Switzerland and Andorra.
+In a 26-year international career, the longest in men's football history, Lima set the records for most appearances and most goals for Andorra (137 and 11).

 Early life

 Lima was born in Barcelona, Catalonia to an Andalusian father and a Catalan mother.
 His family moved to Andorra when he was two months old.

 Club career

 Lima's first years as a senior were spent with FC Andorra, playing one season each in the Spanish third and fourth divisions.
 Subsequently, he played at both levels with RCD Espanyol B and UE Sant Andreu, splitting the following campaign abroad between Ionikos F.C. of Greece and C.F.
 Pachuca in Mexico.

-In the summer of 2002, Lima returned to Spain, playing one and a half seasons with UD Las Palmas in the second tier and moving in January 2004 to another club in that league, Polideportivo Ejido.
-He spent the following campaign with Rayo Vallecano in division three.
+In the summer of 2002, Lima returned to Spain, remaining one and a half seasons at newly relegated UD Las Palmas in the Segunda División.
+He scored his only two goals as a professional in the country on 22 December 2002 and 14 June 2003, respectively against Levante UD (1–1) and CD Numancia (1–0 away win); he appeared just three times in 2003–04, ended with relegation.
+He moved in January 2004 to another team in that league, Polideportivo Ejido, and spent the following campaign with Rayo Vallecano in division three.

-Lima then played four years with U.S. Triestina Calcio in Italy.
+Lima then played four years with US Triestina Calcio 1918 in Italy.
 With the Trieste side, he was occasionally used as a forward at the request of elusive chairman Flaviano Tonellotto.
 In 2009, aged nearly 30, he switched countries again, signing for AC Bellinzona of the Swiss Super League.

 After two seasons in Switzerland and one back at Triestina, Lima signed again for FC Andorra, now of the Primera Catalana, instead of several offers to play in the principality's Primera Divisió.
 On 12 June 2014, he joined the latter league's champion FC Santa Coloma.
-He scored for them on 8 July in the first qualifying round of the UEFA Champions League away to FC Banants, as they advanced on away goals.
+He scored for them on 8 July in the first qualifying round of the UEFA Champions League away to FC Banants, as they advanced on away goals; he also claimed four national championships in a row.

+Having spent four years with Santa Coloma, Lima signed with Inter Club d'Escaldes in August 2018, winning their first league in history in 2019–20 and repeating the feat the next two campaigns.
+Following another spell of the same length, he returned to FC Andorra to play for the reserve team, with the club now owned by Gerard Piqué.